 Because of some other limitations, ensure that you have confirmed the precautions before the restoration.

-Restoring a Space
+Steps to Restore a Space

 The following shows the basic flow.
 For details, refer to the steps described later.